Values education: Science of Living

 Science of Living (Jeevan Vigyan; Jeevan = Life and Vigyan = Science) is a detailed program that complements the current educational approach with spiritual and value-based learning.
 While both mental and physical development is needed for a student's growth, Jeevan Vigyan adds a third pillar – that of emotional intelligence and morality (or values) – to education in schools and colleges.
 A combination of theory and practice, Jeevan Vigyan draws on the findings of various life sciences as well as nutritional sciences.
 Our parasympathetic nervous system and endocrinal system are known to be the drivers of our emotions and our behaviour.
 These biological centres can be influenced the Science of Living through a system of yogic exercises, breathing exercises, meditation and contemplation.
 Science of Living's source of inspiration is Jain Acharya Ganadhipati Shri Tulsi (1914–1997).
 His thoughts were further developed and expanded by Acharya Shri Mahapragya (1920–2010).
 Currently, Muni Shri Kishan Lal Ji, under the leadership of Acharya Shri Mahashraman, is the Principal of SOL.

 Examples of values education from around the world

 Taylor gives a thorough overview of values education in 26 European countries.

 Australia

 The Australian Government currently funds Values education in its schools, with its own publications and funding of school forums on values education at all levels of education.
 It also helps in becoming a better person.
 A conference on "Moral Education and Australian Values" was held in 2007 at Monash University.

 India

 The Indian Government currently promote Values education in its schools.
-The Ministry of Human Resource Development has taken a strong step to introduce values among schools and teachers training centres.
+The Ministry of Education has taken a strong step to introduce values among schools and teachers training centres.